Retailer Take Back

 About California’s Retailer Take Back Requirement

 Retailers in California are required by law to offer no-charge take-back of a customer’s used mattress and/or box spring when the sold mattress and/or box spring is delivered.
-(Beginning Jan.
-1, 2021 this applies to ALL retailers.
-Previously those using a common carrier for delivery were exempt.
+As of Jan.
+1, 2021, this applies to ALL retailers, even those using a common carrier.
+(Previously those using a common carrier for delivery were exempt, but now must offer to arrange to pick up a used mattress for recycling from that consumer within 30 days of the delivery of the new mattress.
 Click here for updates to California law.)

 Resources to Assist with Compliance

-MRC has compiled a list of third-party contractors and transporters that may be able to assist retailers with meeting the new pick up obligations.
+MRC has compiled a list of third-party contractors and transporters that may be able to assist retailers with meeting the pickup obligations.
 This list is provided as a service, may not be comprehensive and does not represent endorsement by MRC.